ks982579/ksulldev-astro/src/pages/posts/20230525-first-astro-blog.md

 Personally, since components are going to be imported, I would alias the components directory in the project.

 Astro components can be thought of like fragments of HTML.
 Unlike React, it seems that all of the context within a component is exported by default.
 Similar to React, you import and used components a bit like an HTML element.
+Also, in its own different way, Astro passes in props to components that can be destructured in the frontmatter by calling `Astro.props`.

 ### Formatting Blog Page